 I spent two months renting an apartment in Porto’s Casa da Musica district.
 My total accommodation costs were approximately €800 per month for a large one-bedroom apartment with a terrace.

 Flatshares in Porto are a lower-cost alternative to renting an entire apartment.
-Specific prices vary but you can typically expect to pay around €300 a month.
+Specific prices vary.
+However, you can typically expect to pay around €300 a month.

 Costs of Transportation in Porto